 What is Panspermia?

-Of material definitely known to originate off-earth, analysis of the rock sample known as ALH84001, generally regarded as originating on Mars, suggest it contains artifacts that may have been caused by life forms.
-This is the only indication of extraterrestrial life to date and is still widely disputed.
+its analysis suggested that it contained artifacts that may had been caused by life forms.
+This is the only indication of extraterrestrial life to date, and it is still widely debatable